 An introduction to the fundamentals of constitutive models and implements them in a numerical model.
 Parameters required for and validation of the model is provided by means of element and centrifuge modelling.

 Environmental Fluid Mechanics

 This module introduces fundamental principles of environmental fluid mechanics focusing on buoyancy driven flows, fluid instabilities and the effects of the earth’s rotation on large scale oceanographic and atmospheric features.

 Advanced Structural Design

-This module will introduce the components of railway track structures, conventional and otherwise.
-It will include analysis of forces on a railway track and consequent deflections, stresses etc, alignment design principles, and an overview of the railway as a total system including operational issues, signalling and control.
+The components of railway track structures, conventional and otherwise are looked at in this module.
+It will include analysis of forces on a railway track and consequent deflections, stresses etc., alignment design principles, and an overview of the railway as a total system including operational issues, signalling and control.
 You’ll spend three hours in lectures each week when studying this module.

 Marine and Coastal Engineering